Encryptioner/private-chat/ai-instructions/task-1-plug-n-play-support.md

 1. The service worker error is not present now.
 Good work.
 2. The issue related to validate dom nesting in this project still exist.
 It could be existing issue.
 Not working on that.
 3. Found issue in loading chat app in `markdown-to-slide`.
 Have to fix that
+4. Compacted AI chat history.
+You may need to read this file fully again

 ## Instruction List 3